 J.D., Emory University School of Law

-Professor Fingerhut comes to the College of Law with over 16 years of law teaching experience and 23 years as an AV-Preeminent Peer Review Rated criminal trial and appellate litigator.
+Professor Fingerhut comes to the College of Law with more than 16 years of law teaching experience and 23 years as an AV-Preeminent Peer Review Rated criminal trial and appellate litigator.
 Before joining the FIU College of Law faculty, Professor Fingerhut began in 1995 in the Litigation Skills Program at the University of Miami School of Law, a position he held for 10 years.
 In 2000, Professor Fingerhut accepted a four-year appointment in FIU’s School of Policy and Management, teaching Criminal Constitutional Law and Procedure, Criminal Law Theory, Law and Social Control, and Judicial Process and Policy in the undergraduate and Master’s Degree criminal justice programs.
 For the past six years, Professor Fingerhut has served as Assistant Director of the FIU College of Law’s Trial Advocacy Program, teaching Trial Advocacy, Pretrial Litigation (criminal and civil), Criminal Procedure, Criminal Law, and the Criminal and Civil Law Externship Clinic.
 To maintain his undergraduate ties, Professor Fingerhut was made a Faculty Fellow in The Honors College at FIU, and, recently, was named Director of The Honors College Pre-Law Programs.

 A frequent lecturer and writer on criminal justice matters, Professor Fingerhut is called upon often to pen amicus briefs on behalf of local, state, and national organizations in defense of our liberties.
 Professor Fingerhut is also very active in The Florida Bar, serving as Chair-Elect and Continuing Legal Education Chair of the Criminal Law Section, and a newly-appointed member of the Florida Innocence Commission.
 Professor Fingerhut also serves on the Florida Supreme Court Criminal Court Steering Committee’s Post-Conviction Relief Workgroup, The Bar’s Committee to Study the Decline in Jury Trials, and just completed six years of service as a member of The Florida Bar Journal and Florida Bar News Editorial Board.
 In the not too distant past, Professor Fingerhut has served as Chair of The Florida Bar Criminal Procedure Rules Committee, President of the Miami Chapter of the Florida Association of Criminal Defense Lawyers (FACDL-Miami), Director-at-Large and Chapter Representative of FACDL Statewide, Dade County Bar Association Criminal Court Committee Chair, Vice President of Friends of the Miami-Dade Drug Court, and Dade County Bar Designee to Miami-Dade County Mayor’s Mental Health Task Force.